Targeted Naltrexone -

 Alcohol Use Disorder

 When someone is “trapped” by alcohol, the use of naltrexone can sometimes bring an amazing freedom from the compulsion to drink.
 Although the effects vary, many people experience remarkable results with this pill.
 The targeted use of naltrexone method of helping people with alcohol use disorder was developed through research conducted by David Sinclair PhD.
+I have explained how this works in a recent research publication.

 Dr. Sinclair noted that taking a naltrexone pill to block alcohol’s reinforcing effect could, over time, reduce a person’s craving for alcohol and help them get more control over how much they drink.
 Other medications, such as acamprosate, which can reduce craving, or disulfiram, which makes someone sick if they drink, may also help, but they have not been proven to have a long-term effect to reduce alcohol craving.